LynnDelaere/AIProgramming/Vragenlijst/chapter4.md

 * Stopping condition: The stopping condition for the algorithm must make sense based on the problem and desired outcome.
 Computational complexity and time are the main concerns for the stopping condition.

 ## Fitness function
-* What is a fitness function within a genetic algorithm? <br>
+What is a fitness function within a genetic algorithm?

-A fitness function evaluates how well a solution meets the problem’s criteria, guiding the selection of the best solutions.
-The fitness function assigns a score to each solution based on its quality.
+The fitness function determines the quality of an individual solution in the population.
+It measures how well a candidate solution achieves it's intended goal.
+The fitness function assigns a score to each possible solution.
+This score is used to determine which individuals are selected for reproduction and which individuals survive to the next generation.
+A fitness function is like a heuristic that guides the algorithm in finding the best solution.

-* Why is the correct choice of the right fitness function crucial for the performance of the algorithm? <br>
+Why is the correct choice of the right fitness function crucial for the performance of the algorithm?

-The choice of fitness function is crucial because it directly influences the algorithm's direction, focusing on desired outcomes and avoiding misleading solutions​ that may not be optimal.
+The choice of fitness function is crucial because it directly influences the algorithm's direction.
+If the fitness function is not well designed, the algorithm may not converge to the optimal solution.
+A good fitness function should accurately reflect the desired characteristics of the optimal solution and be able to distinguish 'good' solutions from 'bad' ones.
+A wrong fitness function can lead to a poorly performing algorithm that is unable to find useful solutions.